SQLi auto-enabled — no --sqli flag needed

 In stealth mode: random delay of 1.5–3 s between payloads.

-Probes column counts from 1 to _UNION_COLUMNS_MAX (5) using four payload variants per count.
+Probes column counts from 1 to _UNION_COLUMNS_MAX (6) using payload variants per count.

 Column-mismatch signatures: